nchah/freebase-mql/README.md

 ## From Freebase to Google's Knowledge Graph

 Following the deprecation of the Freebase APIs, the new Knowledge Graph Search API (KG API) was released by Google on December 16, 2015 ([Google+ post](https://plus.google.com/u/0/109936836907132434202/posts/iY8NZGFF6DN)).
-As of April 2016, the new KG API does not support queries written in MQL as it did on Freebase.
+As of April 2016, the new KG API does not support queries written in MQL as it once did on Freebase.

-I have further code to explore the Knowledge Graph API in this repository [knowledge-graph-api](https://github.com/nchah/knowledge-graph-api).

-## Sunsetting Freebase and Wikidata Migration

-The migration of Freebase data to Wikidata can be tracked [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Freebase) on wikidata.org.

-My personal repo to track the project and any contributions are in this [wikidata](https://github.com/nchah/wikidata) repository.

-. . .

 ## Sources